Data-driven time-dependent bases for turbulent airfoil wake-extreme gust interactions: Acknowledgments

-{ {K.F. acknowledges support from the JSPS KAKENHI Grant No. JP25K23418, the JST PRESTO Grant No. JPMJPR25KA, and the MEXT Coordination Funds for Promoting Aerospace Utilization Grant No. JPJ000959. }}
+K.F. acknowledges support from the JSPS KAKENHI Grant No. JP25K23418 and No. JP26K01129, the JST PRESTO Grant No. JPMJPR25KA, and the MEXT Coordination Funds for Promoting Aerospace Utilization Grant No. JPJ000959.